 Are you curious to know which are the best fish for smoking?

-So, not only do you end up with tasty fish, but fatty fish also contains healthy omega-3 fatty acids.
+So not only do you end up with tasty fish, but also better health, as fatty fish also contains healthy omega-3 fatty acids.

 In this guide, I’m sharing the best fish species to smoke.